HSF/packaging/RelocatableSoftware/README.md

   installation at the same location either at install or use time (e.g.
   NFS/AFS/CVMFS mount point)

-This document describes some of the issues that arise in implementing relocatability in software packages from the source code to binary packaging level, and discusses tools and techniques to help the developer and end user.
-Several example projects in C++ and Python are provided as illustrations.
-Whilst primarily concerned with the "front line" programming languages used in HEP (C, C++ and Python), it is open to comments and examples from others in use or under consideration.
+This document describes some of the issues that arise in making relocatable software packages from the source code to binary packaging level, and discusses tools and techniques to help the developer and end user.
+Several example projects in C++ and Python are provided as illustrations of the techniques.
+Whilst primarily concerned with the "front line" programming languages used in HEP (C, C++ and Python), it is open to comments and examples from other languages in use or under consideration.

 What is Relocatability?
 =======================